 9. Control your defensive nature

 The betrayed partner might get angry, argue, and get defensive whenever they come across the realities of infidelity.
 This would be a natural reaction but needs to be controlled when trying to get the relationship back on track.
 Instead of healing your relationship, this attribute could do more damage to it.
-Also, the partner might try to disclose the facts or convey only half of the truth due to your defensiveness.
-So, try to be calm when communicating with each other.
+Also, due to your defensiveness, your partner might not disclose to you all the facts or convey only half the truth; so, try to be calm when communicating with each other.

 10. Don’t take the relationship for granted